juanfelipem/numbers-to-words/README.md

 ## Design considerations

 * Use of plain Java:
-    This was decided since the problem didn't really needed anything else to be solve, no extra libraries was used to keep the code simple and make the executable lightweight.
+    This was decided since the problem didn't really needed anything else to be solved, no extra libraries was used to keep the code simple and make the executable lightweight.